heremaps/map-linkbuilder-app/README.md

 [![Build Status](https://travis-ci.org/heremaps/map-linkbuilder-app.svg?branch=gh-pages)](https://travis-ci.org/heremaps/map-linkbuilder-app)

+See the [LICENSE](LICENSE) file in the root of this project for license details.

 ### Synopsis

 **Share.here.com** URLs allow you to share HERE Objects - route, address or a POI (Point of Interest).